-- 1. Have and maintain a minimum 2.500 cumulative grade point average on a 4.000 scale in all work completed and a grade of C or above in CORE 1043, 1053 Composition I and II, EDFN 2003 Foundations of Education, and Mathematics for the Liberal Arts or an approved math course and a GPA of 2.5 in Teaching Field (major). - 2.
-Receive a satisfactory evaluation of academic and personal qualities by the academic advisor, by the Dean of Students, by the instructor in Foundations of Education, and by two other faculty members. - 3.
-Receive at least the minimum state scores on the Praxis I Test.
+- 1. Have and maintain a minimum 2.500 cumulative grade point average on a 4.000 scale in all work completed and a grade of C or above in CORE 1043, 1053 Composition I and II, EDFN 2003 Foundations of Education, and Mathematics for the Liberal Arts or an approved math course.
+(An overall 2.5 GPA and 2.5 GPA in their teaching field/major and professional education is required for admission to the professional Semester for student teaching.)
+Receive a satisfactory evaluation of academic and personal qualities by the academic advisor, and by two other faculty members from inside or outside the unit.
+The Director of Teacher Education will also check for clearance with the Dean of Students. - 2.
+Receive at least the minimum state scores on the Praxis I Tests of Reading, Writing and Math.